 NINETY DEGREE SHIFT

-It’s a free society and a free economy (the orange model) versus a restricted society and a restricted economy (the violet model)
+Today it’s about having a free society and a free economy versus a restricted society and a restricted economy.

-Times may be confusing for voters that are mentally stuck in the left-right rigidities of the past.
+Times may be confusing for voters that are mentally stuck in left-right rigidity.
 For avowed conservatives it’s hard to imagine how free-market economics mix with open borders for immigrants, although this is a much more consistent philosophy from the one they hold.
-For old-line socialists, it’s difficult to accept that a more tolerant society is not ushered in by a redistributive nanny state, but by digital innovation.
+For old-line socialists, it’s difficult to accept that a more tolerant society is not ushered in by a redistributive nanny state, but by global innovation.

-Politicians like Merkel, Macron, Rutte and Rivera have confused mentally rigid voters by refusing to adhere to traditional left-right dichotomy, when in fact their political philosophy is much more consistent than either the left or the right.
-They are simply living the open model, and their success is based on implementing it effectively.
+Politicians like Merkel, Macron or Rutte have confused mentally rigid voters by refusing to adhere to traditional left-right dichotomy, when in fact their political philosophy is much more clear-cut than either the left or the right.
+They are living the open model, and their success is based on implementing it effectively.

-So who will win the epic battle that saw the 2016 populist victories of Trump and Brexit but also the 2017 counter-revolution of Macron and Rutte?
-The answer, again, lies in the crucial factor of productivity.
+Who will win the epic battle that saw the 2016 populist victories of Trump and Brexit but also the 2017 counter-revolution of Macron and Rutte?
+The answer lies in the crucial factor of productivity.

-The post-financial crisis period from 2008 to 2016 was marked by the worst productivity growth since the 1800s with stagnant wages that allowed populists to prosper.
-Gross fixed capital formation fell to all time lows, putting a brake on economic development.
-A sentiment of stagnation—even decay—gripped some of the less well connected areas in Eastern Germany, Eastern France or Northern England, especially when the remaining economic spoils had to be divided with immigrants.
+The post-financial crisis period from 2008 to 2016 was marked by the worst productivity growth since the 1800s with stagnant wages that allowed populism to prosper.
+Gross fixed capital formation fell to all- time lows, putting a brake on economic development.

-But it’s only a question of time for the orange corner to prevail.
-Its victory is assured by its exclusive grasp of the twin engines of today’s prosperity: globalisation and digitisation.
-Just as capitalism swept the world after the onset of the industrial revolution, the open model will conquer region after region, leaving those covered by the dust of oblivion who fail to adopt it.
+The ultimate victory of the open model might come from its grasp of the twin engines of prosperity: globalisation and digitisation.
+Just as capitalism swept the world after the onset of the industrial revolution, the economic forces of today are bound to conquer region after region, leaving those covered by the dust of oblivion who fail to adopt it.

-The only question is how long it will take for the violet interregnum to fade and orange to take over.
-Optimists point to the 2020 as the moment to defeat the closed model at U.S. ballots by ousting a disgraced President Trump and potentially even roll back Brexit.
+Optimists point to the 2020 as the moment to defeat the closed model at U.S. ballots by ousting a disgraced Donald Trump and potentially even roll back Brexit.

 2020 also happens to be the Chinese Year of the Rat—a plucky, nimble animal that has a knack for finding its way into enclosed spaces.